r0zetta/twitter_gather/README.md

 access_token_secret=key_data
 ```

-You don't have to fill out every field - just the last five.
-The owner_id field can be whatever you'd like - its just a tag that will let you know which account the script is using if you have multiple keys available.
+You don't have to fill out every field - just the last four, plus the owner field.
+The owner field can be whatever you'd like - its just a tag that will let you know which account the script is using if you have multiple keys available.

 ---
 # How to use twitter_gatherer.py